 A nurse at Hartford Hospital states that she worked with a patient described an NDE in which she saw a red shoe on the roof of the hospital during her OBE, which a janitor then retrieved.
 Kenneth Ring describes three such cases involving shoes, shoelaces and a yellow smock and also tells a story from a Seattle social worker who also retrieved a shoe outside a window ledge that was identified by a patient during an NDE.

-One explanation, which these (and other) researchers failed to consider, is that out of body experiences may be a natural, organic function of the brain.
-Their occurrence in near-death experiences seems to suggest that they are a part of the human death-process.
+One explanation, which these (and other) researchers failed to consider, is that out-of-body experiences may be a natural, organic function of the brain.
+Their occurrence in near-death experiences seems to suggest that they’re a part of the human death-process.
 That they also happen during seizures may have more to do with the unique pathology of epileptic electrical activity, which can recruit sets of pathways that otherwise would only function in rare states of consciousness.
 Almost any part of the brain can be involved in an epileptic seizure.
-If we suppose that out of body experiences represent a rare but functional kind of brain activation, then it’s not so unreasonable to suppose that epilepsy triggers them, but that the reason that they are possible is that our brains are pre-wired to produce these experiences.
-The seizure may only spread into it’s areas, triggering the experience.
-Further, the fact a few individuals are able to have out of body experiences at will suggest that the reason for their existence is not epilepsy.
+If we suppose that out-of-body experiences represent a rare but functional kind of brain activation, then it’s not so unreasonable to suppose that epilepsy triggers them, but that the reason that they are possible is that our brains are pre-wired to produce these experiences.
+The seizure may only spread into its areas, triggering the experience.
+Further, the fact a few individuals are able to have out-of-body experiences at will suggest that the reason for their existence is not epilepsy.

-Out of Body experiences are one of the best-known episodes in Near-Death experiences.
+Out-of-Body experiences are one of the best-known episodes in Near-Death experiences.
 That they are reported from many cultures, and that they are so similar from one to the next suggests that they are neither accidental nor random.
 Rather, they constitute a human behavior, one that like all common human behaviors, are a part of our unique evolutionary history.
 In other words, they contribute to our survival in some way.
 This concept has been more fully explored in another article.
-Click HERE to read more about this.

 The researchers involved said that the brain-mapping results don’t completely explain these strange reports.